 Minimize smoke and odor while using a Dutch oven

-The following chart is put out by Lodge Cast Iron giving their recommendation for the number of briquettes required to reach a specific temperature.
+The following chart is put out by Lodge Cast Iron giving their recommendation for the number of briquettes required on both the top and the bottom of the dutch oven to reach a specific temperature.

 Environmental factors as air temperature, humidity, altitude, and wind speed will all influence the amount of heat generated by the briquettes.
 Windy conditions will cause briquettes to burn faster.

 Charcoal briquettes placed under the oven should be arranged in a circular pattern near the edge of the oven.
 Charcoals placed on the lid should be in a checkerboard pattern.
 Avoid hot spots by not bunching the briquettes.

 To simmer foods such as soups, stews, and chili’s; place 1/3 of the total briquettes on the lid and 2/3 under the oven.

 To bake foods such as breads and rolls, biscuits, cakes, pies and cobblers (rising); place 2/3 of the total briquettes on the lid and 1/3 underneath the oven.